Fungi Photos Group A

 Amanita farinacea, - see previous.
 Jack Cann Reserve, Blackwood, 2007.
 42 kB

 Amanita grisella aff luteolovelata group, white gills and spore print, light grey cap with mealy veil remnants, prominent ring on stipe.
-An Australian fungus, uncommon.
+An Australian mycorrhizal fungus, uncommon.
 There is probably a group of grey amanitas difficult to distinguish except microscopically.
 Devil's Bend Reservoir, 2008.
 45 kB

 Amanita muscaria, "Fly Agaric", a well-known introduced species usually associated with deciduous and coniferous trees, but being detected in eucalypt forests.
 White gills, white spore print, bright red cap with white flecks, white stipe with pronounced ring, broadened base of stipe.
 Poisonous and psychoactive, although some claim to be able to render them edible by cooking carefully.
+Wikipedia ref Rawson, Gippsland, 2003.
+54 kB

 Amanita muscaria, under pine trees - see previous.
 Silvan Reservoir, 2004.
 65 kB